-Planning to visit the Prosecco region in 2019?
+Planning to visit the Prosecco region?

 Here are some key dates, holidays and timings to keep in mind.